jnnhuynh-web/sqlalchemy-challenge/README.md

 Calculated the total number of stations, then listed the stations and observation counts in descending order to plot the last 12 months of temperature observation data (tobs).

 ## Part 2 - Climate Analysis and Exploration
-Design a Flask API based on the queries that you have just developed, using FLASK.
+Design a Flask API to display the queries.
 Routes include:
   - Home page, containing a list of all routes that are available.
   - /api/v1.0/precipitation, containing a dictionary using date as the key and prcp as the value.